Lillian (film): Plot

 During a job interview a Russian producer of pornographic films tells Lillian he cannot hire her because she overstayed her visa, besides she does not speak English.
 He suggests Russia is the new Land of Opportunities and advises her to go back to her home country.

 In the next scene Lillian discards her passport.
 She aimlessly wanders around New York City at first, reaching ever bigger highways that eventually lead her out of the metropolis.

 After Lillian finds a map of North America in an empty weekend home, her endeavor gradually takes shape.
 She seems determined to walk across the North American continent and to reach Russia via the Bering Strait.

-In what follows we witness the changing seasons and Lillian's journey through Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, South Dakota, North Dakota, Montana, Alberta, British Columbia, The Yukon and Alaska.
+In what follows, the audience witnesses the changing seasons and Lillian's journey through Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, South Dakota, North Dakota, Montana, Alberta, British Columbia, The Yukon and Alaska.
 The film's final destination is the Bering Strait, the place where North America and Russia almost meet.